rajagoat/spacestagram/README.md

 Made for the Shopify Front End Developer Intern Challenge - Summer 2022.
 Click [here](https://spacestagram-rajagoat.vercel.app/) to view the deployed site.

+## Functionality

+Users can "log in" (authentication not implemented) to view their feed, which pulls from the NASA Astronomy Picture of the Day (APOD) API.
+Site is fully responsive and built with the Next.js framework.

 ---
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).